 HAIs use 100 as a baseline index number.
 The greater the affordability index is above 100, the more affordable a market is, and vice versa.

-Based on the most recent HAI data through July 2019, the housing affordability index in Athens is 107 vs. 143 for the State of Georgia.
+Based on the most recent HAI data through July 2021, the housing affordability index in Athens is 117.
 This means that Athens is one of the less affordable places in Georgia to own a home, which could indicate a strong demand for rental housing in Athens.

-Athens is ranked by Niche.com as the #3 best place to live in Georgia, receiving top grades for nightlife, diversity, family living and public schools with a cost of living that’s 5% below the national average.
+Athens is ranked by Niche.com as the 4th best place to live in Georgia, receiving top grades for nightlife, outdoor activities, and public schools with a cost of living that’s 13% below the national average.
 The city is known for great music, fantastic food, and the Georgia Bulldogs.

 Key Quality of Life Stats: